 A study of the gross and microscopic anatomy, physiology, and homeostatic mechanisms of the human body, stressing the relationship of structure to function.
-This semester covers cell types and tissues and the cellular processes of osmosis, diffusion, and active and passive transport; the
+This semester covers cell types and tissues and the cellular processes of osmosis, diffusion, and active and passive transport; the integumentary system; the skeletal system and joints and bone metabolism; the muscular system and mechanisms of muscular contraction; the nervous system, mechanism of nerve impulse conduction, and the special and somatic senses.
+Three hours of lab per week.

-Course Component: Credit Laboratory
+Academic Career: Undergraduate Course Component: Credit Laboratory